kintsugi-programmer/KintsugiStack/FULLSTACK_WEBDEV/README.md

 // Functional arguments
-// Passing in what needs to be done as an argument. function doOperation(a, b, op) {
+// Passing a function to another function as a arguement function doOperation(a, b, op) {
+  // WOW , func. name as arg

   // during use; eg:
   // console.log(doOperation(1, 2, sum))